ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab3.md

 hence, we insert these tests into our set of seeds and use them as a starting point for future test generation.

+PS: For a feedback mechanism design, if the mutation function enhances the coverage, the strategy is to add both the original and the newly mutated inputs to the pool of seed inputs for subsequent mutation cycles.

 ##### Building the Fuzzer

 In this lab, you will modify `src/Fuzzer.cpp` to build a coverage guided fuzzer.